-Over the course of more than a month of testing in the New York City area, the Netherlands, Germany and the Caucasian nation of Azerbaijan, PIA performed exceedingly well in connection time, download and upload speeds, and the time it took to download a large video file.
+January's testing took place in the New York City area, the Netherlands, Germany and the Caucasian nation of Azerbaijan.
+PIA performed exceedingly well in connection time, download and upload speeds, and the time it took to download a large video file.
 The service also smoothly let streaming music and video files play on a phone and an iPad.

-When my journeys took me to Baku, Azerbaijan, I found that PIA lacked a connection point in the country.
-However, using PIA's Romanian servers more than a thousand miles away was actually better than connecting to rival VPN service Windscribe's local servers.
+When our journeys took us to Baku, Azerbaijan, we found that PIA lacked a connection point in the country.
+But PIA's Romanian servers more than a thousand miles away were actually better than Windscribe's local servers.

-PIA was the quickest VPN service to connect in my tests.
-It took PIA's network an average of 3.3 seconds to establish a secure link, versus as long as 36.5 seconds with another service, VPN Unlimited.
+It took PIA's network an average of 3.3 seconds to establish a secure link in January, more than 10 times as quick as VPN Unlimited's 36.5 seconds.
 The next-quickest connection was TunnelBear, which took 6.5 seconds, nearly twice as long, showing the strength of PIA's worldwide network.

-PIA delivered the most bandwidth of those seven services, with an average download speed of 48.8 megabits per second (Mbps), a decline of only 7 percent from the no-VPN baseline.
-That's way ahead of the results from services like CyberGhost, which had a 63 percent decline.
-In addition, PIA's upload speed of 14.9 Mbps represented a decline of only 7 percent.
+PIA delivered the most bandwidth of the seven services tested in January, with an average download speed of 48.8 megabits per second (Mbps), only 7 percent less than the baseline.
+PIA's upload speed of 14.9 Mbps also showed a decline of only 7 percent.

 PIA downloaded a large file (a 780MB video clip housed at archive.org), with a top speed of 1.53 Mbps, a drop of 44 percent from the baseline.
 That's second place after CyberGhost, which saw a 35-percent drop; on the other end of the scale, Mullvad had a speed decline of 67 percent.

-After dozens of connections with PIA, I didn't experience any interrupted sessions, and not once did I need to reconnect during the test period.
+Over dozens of connections with PIA in January, we didn't experience any interrupted sessions.
 The service remained online for 12 hours and supported three devices at once.

 PIA was not a perfect performer, though.
-Twice during the test period, I needed to reinstall the service's TAP driver, which controls the VPN data flow.
-There's an icon for doing this (it's a frequent issue with PIA), and the process takes about 15 seconds.
+Twice during January, we needed to reinstall the service's TAP driver, which controls the VPN data flow.
+There's an icon for doing this (it's a frequent issue with PIA), and the process took about 15 seconds.

 Setup and Customer Support

-The only snag I had in setting up PIA's Windows interface is that the built-in Windows Defender warns against installing the software.
-But after I approved the 62MB installation package, everything loaded automatically.
+The only snag we had in setting up PIA's Windows interface is that the built-in Windows Defender warns against installing the software.
+But after we approved the 62MB installation package, everything loaded automatically.